-1. Attending a NITARP workshop held in Long Beach, CA at the American Astronomical Society (AAS) meeting in January 2013.
+1. Attending a NITARP workshop held in Seattle, WA, at the American Astronomical Society (AAS) meeting in January 2015.
 The purpose of this workshop is to meet your team, meet your scientist, learn about the basics of the NASA archives to be used, and start to define the research project to be conducted.
 The reason for attending the AAS meeting (and not just returning home immediately after the workshop) is to understand how AAS meetings work and to learn about current astronomy research and how research is presented in posters; time will also be spent continuing to work with your team to define your project.
 Your project may be something that you or another teacher in your group initiates, or it may be something that your scientist mentor suggests, or some combination of the two; your team will discuss it in person.

-The AAS meeting starts the evening of Sunday January 6, 2013 and goes through Thursday January 10.
-Our NITARP workshop is currently scheduled for Sunday, January 6.
+The AAS meeting starts the evening of Sunday January 4, 2015 and goes through Thursday January 8.
+Our NITARP workshop is currently scheduled for Sunday, January 4.

-On the assumption that the workshop will be Sunday, you are expected to attend the AAS from Sunday January 6 to at the very least Tuesday January 8, 2013, but you are encouraged to stay through the end of the meeting on Thursday, January 10, 2013.
-Travel would then be conducted on Saturday January 5th, returning Wednesday the 10th, Thursday the 10th, or Friday the 11th.
+On the assumption that the workshop will be Sunday, you are expected to attend the AAS from Sunday January 4 through Tuesday January 6, 2015, but you are encouraged to stay through the end of the meeting on Thursday, January 9, 2015 if your schedule permits.
+Travel would then be conducted on Saturday January 3rd, returning Wednesday the 8th, Thursday the 9th, or Friday the 10th.
 You must attend this meeting.
 Applicants who state that they cannot attend the AAS meeting will not be accepted, even if the conflict is related to science fairs or sports coaching commitments.

-2. Working long distance with each other on a research program that uses data from any of the IPAC holdings, including but not limited to IRSA, NED, and/or the NASA Exoplanet Archive, in conjunction with NASA scientists, using telephone conferences (telecons) and internet-based resources such as email and a wiki (where everyone with an account on the system can edit pages, post images or proposal drafts, ask and answer questions, etc.).
-You must be comfortable collaborating over phone and email.

-- 3. Meeting for 3-4 days in Pasadena, California at Caltech (specifically IPAC and the SSC) to work on the data and to understand the process of doing your science.
-Each team will decide when to meet (dates TBD, probably but not necessarily in the Summer of 2013).
-This program is primarily for educators, but in order to support your educational efforts, we anticipate that you will have the opportunity to bring up to 2 students per teacher to IPAC.
+- 2. Working long distance with each other on a research program that uses data from any of the IPAC holdings, including but not limited to IRSA, NED, and/or the NASA Exoplanet Archive, in conjunction with NASA scientists, using telephone conferences (telecons) and internet-based resources such as email and a wiki (where everyone with an account on the system can edit pages, post images or proposal drafts, ask and answer questions, etc.).
+You must be comfortable collaborating over phone and email. - 3.
+Meeting for 3-4 days in Pasadena, California at Caltech (specifically IPAC and the SSC) to work on the data and to understand the process of doing your science.
+Each team will decide when to meet (dates TBD by your team, probably but not necessarily in the Summer of 2015).
+This program is primarily for educators, but in order to support your educational efforts, we anticipate that, contingent on availability of funds, you may have the opportunity to bring up to 2 students per educator to IPAC.
 If you choose to bring students, they must be heavily involved in the project; more details will be available to the teachers in the program to guide in student selection. - 4.
-Attending the AAS meeting in National Harbor, MD (just across the border from Washington, DC) in January 2014 to present results of your project, both from a scientific and educational perspective.
-Again, we anticipate that you will have the opportunity to bring up to 2 students per teacher to the AAS.
+Attending the AAS meeting in Kissimmee, FL in January 2016 to present results of your project, both from a scientific and educational perspective.
+Again, we anticipate that, contingent on availability of funds, you may have the opportunity to bring up to 2 students per educator to the AAS.